RetroReversing/retroReversing/pages/leaks/Paladin.md

  </div>
 </section>

+{% include link-to-other-post.html post="/emeraldleak" description="For more information on the Emerald leak check out this post." %}

 # Files Leaked
 As usual the files were uploaded to anonfiles and the links shared on the 4Chan **/vp** board, the files were: